sinemozturk/simple-resume-with-Static-website-hosting/README.md

 ###  Create a Policy for Static WebSite Hosting

-- Go to your "www.yourdomainname.com" bucket
+- Go to your "www.your domain name.com" bucket

 - Upload Files named "index.html" , "error.html" and "your resume.pdf"